 What The Good Schools Guide saysTwo splendid Georgian houses strategically joined together at ground and basement in Edinburgh’s posh Queen Street.
 Some original ceilings still visible, with 12 classrooms of random size, some with spectacular views to the north over the Firth of Forth, state-of-the-art computers (email access for all), student common room and study centre.
 A dedicated...

 Edinburgh's oldest and most famous tutorial college, founded in 1929 to offer ‘bespoke education for all’, comes under the umbrella of the Oxford Intensive School of English (OISE) empire.
 The answer to many a parent’s prayer.
-Huge number of subjects on offer: Scottish Highers, Advanced Highers and Intermediate 2s; plus GCSE and AS/A levels with all three English exam boards.
-College is an accredited exam centre for SQA, Edexcel, OCR and AQA, plus Cambridge exams on the EFL side.
+Huge number of subjects on offer: Scottish Highers, Advanced Highers and National 5s; plus GCSE and AS/A levels with all three English exam boards.
+College is an accredited exam centre for SQA, Edexcel, OCR and AQA, plus Cambridge Specialist exams.

 Special Education Needs